Azure/azure-support-scripts/VMassist/Linux/README.md

 # Health check script for Azure Agent on Linux - waagent
-VMassist is a combination of bash and python scripts intended to be used to diagnose issues with the Azure agent in a Linux VM, and some limited related issues with the general health of the VM.
+VM assist is a combination of bash and python scripts intended to be used to diagnose issues with the Azure agent in a Linux VM, and some limited related issues with the general health of the VM.

 Output is intended to be viewed in the serial console and provide pointers to solve some well-known issues, as well as certain deviations from best practice which can affect VM availability.